Temptation of Wife (South Korean TV series): Controversy

 Temptation of Wife has been widely criticized for its content and production.
-It gained criticism from the audiences when Eun Jae comes back as So Hee by drawing a mole on her left cheek and everyone fails to recognize her as Eun Jae.
+It gained criticism from audiences when Eun Jae comes back as So Hee by drawing a mole on her left cheek and everyone fails to recognize her as Eun Jae.
 Other characters also believe that So Hee is not Eun Jae because of the different personalities.
 Eun Jae was sweet and friendly, while So Hee is mean and ruthless.
 Other controversies were related to the speediness of the drama and overly set up plot.
 Furthermore, there was a lawsuit involving author Jung Hye Kyung, who claimed that Temptation of a Wife plagiarized her book Janus' City.